missionpinball/mpf-docs/mechs/plungers/mechanical_no_switch.rst

 really has no idea if the ball is in the plunger line (which is fine) or if the ball is stuck somewhere on the playfield (which is not fine).

-TODO: This does not work yet and will be fixed soon.
+.. todo::  This does not work yet.
+Let us know in the forum if you need it.

 5. Configuring the ball save timer
 ----------------------------------